 - Treat stains ASAP: Don’t delay in treating stains; for the longer you leave them, the tougher they are to remove!
 PLUS that’s how you get that awkward darker patch on your white clothes.
 With wine or ketchup stains, we are certain to treat them quickly, but we should also do the same for invisible’ stains such as sweat stains.
 Read here for natural methods of stain removal.

-- Wash in the hottest water (by care label): It’s best to wash whites (as well as all garments) according to what it says on the label.
+- Wash in the hottest water (by care label): It’s best to wash your garments according to what it says on the care label.
 To get the most out of your whites, follow the set temperature that the label recommends you to wash them at- don’t go a temperature lower!
 That way, your whites will surely stay white and gleaming.

 - Dry accordingly: Of course the label will know what the best method is in drying your whites.
 So, for garments that allow you to tumble dry (if you own a dryer or use one) don’t over dry your whites as it will cause it to look worn out.If you naturally air dry your clothes, then, no comment, that will do just fine!